-The skills and knowledge gained from completing our Certificate IV in Leisure and Health course will enable you to provide quality of life opportunities to individuals who experience barriers to participation in recreation and leisure.
-They challenge and enhance the psychological, social, emotional and physical well-being of the community today and in the future.
+The skills and knowledge gained from completing the CHC43415 Certificate IV in Leisure and Health course will enable you to provide quality of life opportunities to individuals who experience barriers to participation in recreation and leisure.
+By completing this course you can assist in challenging and enhance the psychological, social, emotional and physical well-being of the disadvantaged within the community today and in the future.

 Find out more about this rewarding leisure & health course in the tabs below.

 The CHC43415 Certificate IV in Leisure and Health will provide you with the skills of workers participating in the design, implementation and evaluation of leisure, health activities and programs for clients in one or more sector areas.
 Workers may be in residential facilities and community agencies and day centres, completing specific tasks and functions about leisure and health.
-While workers are responsible for their outputs, work is carried out under direct or indirect supervision within defined organisation guidelines.
+While workers are responsible for their output, work is usually carried out under direct or indirect supervision and within an organisation’s guidelines.

 By studying the CHC43415 Certificate IV in Leisure & Health, you will learn how to provide quality-of-life opportunities for individuals who experience barriers to participation in recreation and leisure.
 Your clients may range from people with disabilities, older people, youth, children, families, corporate organisations, those in respite, and those with variable education levels and diverse backgrounds.

 This qualification is nationally recognised under the Australian Qualification Framework (AQF).
-Dependent upon completion of relevant work experience, eligible students will be able to apply for full membership with Diversional Therapy Australia (DTA).
+Dependent upon completion of relevant work experience, you may also be able to apply for full membership with Diversional Therapy Australia (DTA).

 How do I Enrol?